JOIN NOW for exclusive pricing & express shipping

 • Bleeding risk: review anticoagulants, antiplatelet therapy, and relevant supplements.

-• Healing concerns: consider scarring tendency, immune status, and recovery capacity.
+• Healing concerns: consider immune status, scarring tendency, and recovery capacity.

 • Expectation mismatch: avoid mono threads when heavy lift is the stated goal.

-OptionCommon clinic roleMain difference
+OptionCommon clinic roleMain distinction

 Cog PDO threadVector support in selected laxity patternsBarbs engage tissue differently